mohitanand001/underscore_cpp/README.md

 └─┘┘└┘─┴┘└─┘┴└─└─┘└─┘└─┘┴└─└─┘────└─┘┴  ┴
 </pre>
 ## Why underscore_cpp
-underscore_cpp provides a range of generic functions for manipulting containers in c++.
-The library aims to help writing cleaner code, by providing functional programming helpers.
+underscore_cpp provides a range of generic functions for operations involving containers in c++.
+The library aims to help writing cleaner code by providing functional programming helpers.

 ## Implementation of
 - [x] each